 The creation of new clubs are always encouraged.
 Day prides itself that students are empowered to create clubs to help them and others create a stronger community with in our school.
 To create a club there needs to be a minimum of five students and a teacher advisor.
 Students can contact us in person or via email if they need help finding an advisor or getting the word out to students.

-If you have any questions please contact co-Triple E Directors Andy Comings and Mark Murphy: email@example.com
+If you have any questions please contact the club advisors directly or the Afterschool Enrichment co-Directors Andy Comings and Mark Murphy: email@example.com

 List of Clubs